 Another key benefit offered by the PEO model concerns VAT.
 Currently an organisation might pay their contractor – through their private limited company or PSC – £500 a day plus £100 in VAT to HMRC.
 The organisation cannot reclaim that £100.
 However, with a PEO in place, there is no VAT to pay.
 The organisation can afford to pay the full £600 direct to the worker, helping to retain their services.

 Other benefits of PEO, specifically for your business, include compliance savings, insurance savings and an overall reduction in admin.
 Contractors will also save on accountancy and additional insurance costs.

 IR35 may have been around for almost 20 years, but many employers are still in the dark when it comes to understanding its potential risks for their business.
 It follows that many employers are yet to do their homework and find solutions for managing IR35.

-Use the time you have now to get ready for IR35.
-Explore your options.
+Use what time is left to get ready for IR35.
+Understand your options.
 But beware of solutions that seem too good to be true.
 These might include ‘Statement of Work’ contracts that don’t hold water with HMRC, or artificially structured small business exemption models.

 The PEO model is still a relatively new concept in the UK, but the advent of IR35 means that demand for this model is growing rapidly.
-People Group’s PEO model is the only PEO model in the country to have been reviewed and certified by HMRC.
-With a range of benefits to offer both employer and contractor, PEO can even exploit IR35 as an opportunity to strengthen, and add value to your relationship with the highly skilled workers that help your business thrive.
+People Group’s PEO model is the only PEO model in the country to have been reviewed and recognised by HMRC.
+With a range of benefits to offer both employer and contractor, PEO can even turn IR35 into an opportunity to strengthen, and add value to your relationship with the highly skilled workers that help your business thrive.

 To find out more about IR35 sign up for updates below or give us a call 0345 034 1530.